Grez/Skeleton/install/README.md

 	password: root
 	dbname: teddy
 ```
+5.

-5a) If you want WebSockets set `wss.domain.tld`, see config at https://github.com/grez/websockets/README.md
+a) If you want WebSockets set `wss.domain.tld`, see config at https://github.com/grez/websockets/README.md

-5b) If you don't want to use WebSockets delete `"teddy/websockets": "dev-master",` from `composer.json` and `websockets` from `app/config/config.neon`
+b) If you don't want to use WebSockets delete `"teddy/websockets": "dev-master",` from `composer.json` and `websockets` from `app/config/config.neon`

-6) You may now login with username `admin` and password `admin`
+You may now login with username `admin` and password `admin`

 ## How to disable Map